• Recipes

 Storing

-Store leftovers in an airtight container in the refrigerator.
-We find they keep for about 4-5 days.
-Simply reheat in the microwave when ready to enjoy.
+Let the soup cool completely, then store leftovers in an airtight container in the refrigerator.
+I find it keeps for about 4-5 days.
+Reheat in the microwave when ready to enjoy.

 For more inspiration, also browse all vegan broccoli recipes or soup recipes.

-Healthy vegan broccoli potato soup in a white bowl with fresh dill
+Vegan broccoli potato soup in a white serving bowl garnished with fresh dill

 Vegan Broccoli Potato Soup